 NOTE 1: The UE implementation needs to ensure that when the UE self-selects Source Layer-2 IDs, the self-selected Source Layer-2 IDs are different between 5G ProSe Direct Discovery (including 5G ProSe UE-to-Network Relay Discovery) in clause 6.3.2 and 5G ProSe Direct Communication (including 5G ProSe UE-to-Network Relay Communication) in clause 6.4 and are different from any other provisioned Destination Layer-2 IDs as described in clause 5.1 and any other self-selected Source Layer-2 IDs used in a simultaneous 5G ProSe Direct Discovery (including 5G ProSe UE-to-Network Relay Discovery) with a different discovery model.

 NOTE 2: If a 5G ProSe UE-to-Network Relay and 5G ProSe Remote UE from different PLMNs discover each other, it means that the Relay Service Code is associated with the same connectivity service, and the same Relay Service Code is provisioned based on Service Level Agreement among PLMNs.

+NOTE 3: The Hop count, Hop-Limit and Path information are used for multi-hop 5G ProSe UE-to-Network Relay Discovery with Model B. The multi-hop UE-to-Network Discovery message has no impact on 5G ProSe UE-to-Network Relay or 5G ProSe Remote UE that only supports single-hop UE-to-Network Relay.Single-hop and Multi-hop UE-to-Network Relays can be distinguished based on RSC.

 * * * * Next change * * * *